hibatallahk/DistFL/README.md

 # DistFL
-A Secure Federated Learning Approach
+This is novel secure Federated Learning(FL) method,